dylanlt/WQU-32-HFT/README.md

-# WQU-32-HFT

-This is the work of Group 32 for the WQU capstone project.
+# HFT Profitability - Exploratory Analysis

 There are two folders:
  BTC for Bitcoin analysis across multiple exchanges SPY for the S&P 500 ETF on the NASDAQ exchange

-The process was reconstruction of the order book, followed by simulations.
+The process was reconstruction of the order book from trade data, followed by simulations.

 The BTC order book was reconstructed from millisecond-resolution tick data from Kaiko.